tarffie/tarffie/README.md

 <div id="header" align="center">
     <img src="https://i.gifer.com/origin/a4/a45a8232bd11074df50555f7e3f3bab7_w200.gif" width="120" height="120"></img>
 </div>
 <span id="desc">Hello, there.
-I'm Gabriel, junior developer that really loves computing and tech.
-Coffee addicted and really annoying when it comes to clean code.
+I'm a developer that really loves computing and tech.
+Coffee addicted and really annoying with my stack.
 Looking for opportunities to contribute as a developer in any way I can!</span>

 <div id="passions" align="center">